arnelasokolic1/BookApplication/README.md

 - Users can search for specific books using a search bar.
 Additionally, both users and admins can filter books alphabetically or by the latest additions.

 ### About Us and FAQ:
-- Users can access the "About Us" page, where they can find frequently asked questions (FAQ) about the app.
+- Users can access the "About Us" page, where they can find answers to common questions about the app.

 ### User Management:
 - Admins can view and manage registered users.
 They can search for specific users and filter them alphabetically or by registration date.